Adversarial Multi-Model Development Pipeline (VSDD)¶

 print(findings)

-The Adversary call passes only the artifacts under review — no prior conversation history.
-If findings contains substantive behavioral gaps, route them back into builder_turn with the appropriate phase prompt; repeat until the Adversary can only raise stylistic issues.
+The Adversary call passes only the artifacts under review, with no prior conversation history.
+If findings contains substantive behavioral gaps, route them back into builder_turn with the right phase prompt.
+Repeat until the Adversary can only raise stylistic issues.

 Key Takeaways¶